kerstin-w/Travel-Africa/README.md

 - Post

     The Post model contains all valuable fields for the blogpost.
-For the title the CaseInsensitiveFieldMixin was used for validation purposed.
+For the title, the CaseInsensitiveFieldMixin was used for validation purposes.

     | Field Name | Type | Arguments |
     | :--------: | :--: | :-------: |